High-Dimensional Inference in Bayesian Networks: Conclusion

-We have presented an efficient and scalable method for estimating the marginal probability distribution in Bayesian networks that splits the estimation into sub-calculations of lower dimension.
-Instead of applying one inference method for the whole calculation of the marginal probability distribution, the proposed scheme applies exact and approximate inference on the lower-dimensional sub-calculations.
-The proposed method comes with an R implementation that is compatible with several packages for Bayesian network structure learning and allows one to accurately handle missing data in Bayesian networks.
+We have presented an efficient and scalable method for inferring the marginal probability distribution in Bayesian networks that splits the calculation into sub-calculations of lower dimension.
+Instead of applying one inference method for the whole calculation, our scheme applies exact and approximate inference on the lower-dimensional sub-calculations.
+The scheme we propose comes with an implementation that is compatible with several packages for Bayesian network structure learning and allows one to accurately handle missing data in Bayesian networks.

-Alongside theoretical justifications, we demonstrated empirically that our method leads to a high increase in accuracy.
-Over a broad range of benchmarks, it reached more accurate estimates of the marginal probability distribution compared to state-of-the-art approximate inference methods.
-While in the limit of fully connected DAGs there is no gain in accuracy, this setting is unrealistic for Bayesian network applications, since fully connected DAGs are fully parametrised.
-Nevertheless, we have shown that the accuracy can not be decreased by applying our method even in such a setting.
-Our proposed method is particularly efficient in high-dimensional sparse DAGs, which are expected in many real-world problems such as genomics and systems biology.
+Alongside theoretical justifications, we demonstrated empirically that our method highly increases accuracy.
+Over a broad range of different benchmarks, it reached more accurate estimates of the marginal probability distribution compared to state-of-the-art approximate inference methods.
+A limitation is that there is no gain in accuracy in the limit of fully connected DAGs, which is however unrealistic for Bayesian network applications, since fully connected DAGs are fully parametrised.
+Our method is particularly efficient in high-dimensional sparse DAGs, which are expected in many real-world problems such as genomics and systems biology.

-In this paper, we implemented the junction-tree algorithm for exact inference and loopy belief propagation with subsequent importance sampling for approximate inference.
-However, the core idea of estimating the marginal probability distribution in lower-dimensional chunks of conditionally independent subsets is unattached to the inference scheme at hand and is presented as a general framework that can be generalized to other exact and approximate inference schemes.
+The core idea of marginalization in lower-dimensional chunks of conditionally independent subsets is presented as a general framework that can be generalized to other exact and approximate inference schemes.
+Further, our proposed separation can be used to parallelize common inference algorithms, by running each sub-calculation in parallel.